 The questions of this type are based on a passage of roughly 350 words.
 Multiple choice questions are based on the passage, which comes with 5 answer choices each.
 A critical or analytical understanding of the passage is not required, but an understanding of the crux of the subject matter provided in the passage is needed.

 This type of question also is accompanied by a passage and five answer choices.
 The candidate is expected to read through the passage and be able to identify the relevant information provided, after which it will then be used to identify the strengths and the weaknesses of the argument.

-The Integrated Reasoning section of GMAT is timed at 30 minutes, with a score ranging from 1 to 8.
+The GMAT Integrated Reasoning section is timed at 30 minutes, with a score ranging from 1 to 8.
 This section is also scored independently.
 The IR section of GMAT is the newest section in the exam, and was introduced in 2012.